bobadair/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 ```
 ### Shades

-Lutron Sivoia QS shades are controlled by the “shade” thing.
+Each Lutron Sivoia QS shade is controlled by a “shade” thing.
 The only configuration parameter it accepts is integrationId.

-A single channel shadelevel with item type Rollershutter and category Rollershutter is created for each shade thing.
-It accepts Percent, Up, Down, and Stop and Refresh commands.
-Sending a Percent command will command the shade to immediately move to that percent open.
-Delays are not currently supported.
-You can also get the current shade level from the channel, specified as a percentage, where 0% = closed and 100% = fully open.
+A single channel shadelevel with item type Rollershutter and category Rollershutter will be created for each shade thing.
+It accepts Percent, Up, Down, Stop and Refresh commands.
+Sending a Percent command will cause the shade to immediately move so as to be open the specified percentage.
+You can also read the current shade level from the channel.
+It is specified as a percentage, where 0% = closed and 100% = fully open.
+Movement delays are not currently supported.

 Note: While a shade is moving, the Lutron system will report the target level for the shade rather than the actual current level.